danryan/runbooks-mirror/docs/zoekt/README.md

 #### Removing a namespace from the zoekt node manually

-If the eviction task does not relieve pressure on the node, you can remove a namespace from Zoekt manually.
+If the eviction task returns false or does not relieve pressure on the node, you can remove a namespace from Zoekt manually.

 1. Execute the script in rails console